Join us on Sunday

 Breathe is our youth gathering for school years 7-13, run and led by our young people during term time.
 We have lots of fun and games beginning with some basketball and some singing and someone ‘sharing a thought’ and then time to have a chat in discussion groups!
 From being part of the welcome or tech teams, to playing in our band or speaking… Come and join the fun- we would love to have you join us and hear what you think!

-For further information contact Natalie Criddle.
+For further information contact Shona Hunter-Singh

-7 pm Gathering
+Epilogue at 7 pm

-For further details contact Stephen Walker-Williams
+For further information contact Stephen Walker-Williams.

 Every church is different, so we know that it can be helpful to know what to expect before coming along to a service.
 Our different services all vary, but this page should give you an idea of what to expect before coming to Gold Hill.